§114‑8.7. Reports of animal cruelty and animal welfare violations.

 One of the first steps in addressing a hoarder is gaining the trust of the owner.
-Many cases have been managed by reducingthe number of animals as a first step.
+Cases can be managed by reducingthe number of animals as a first step.
 Gaining possession of the animals requires the owner to surrender them and will be your challenge.

-The perception that the animal agency will euthanize the animals is a challenge you will need to overcome to obtain the signature needed to remove the animals.
-If you were preceded by another officer or agency who undermined their trust or your agency is perceived as less than professional the trust you are trying to gain will become a bigger challenge.
+The hoarder's perception that the animal agency will euthanize the animals is another challenge you will need to overcome to obtain the signature needed to remove the animals.
+If you were preceded by another officer or agency who undermined their trust or your agency is perceived as less than professional the trust you are trying to gain will become a larger challenge.

 When a large number of animals are involved, local and national animal welfare organizations can assist.
 Large organizations such as the ASPCA and the HSUS can assist you with transport, veterinary care and the evidence you may need for a criminal charge(s).

 If attempts to remove the animals are successful, the number of animals removed will impact your agency’s resources.

 If voluntary removal attempts fail, considering criminal charges, if warranted, may help persuade the owner to comply.